rkhidesh/100-Days-Of-Code/Log.md

 I finished the Day 10 module.
 It was about Functions with outputs.
 ![image](https://user-images.githubusercontent.com/102761065/167936024-0acbb33e-bbb5-4c69-9b28-e7587baae409.png)
 I did CodeWars Python exercises.
-I made a Flappy Bird Game by follwing a YouTube tutorial and added that to the Projects section in my portfolio.
-I should come up with my own projects instead of following YouTube tutorials but I don't yet have the skill set needed to accomplish that ☹️
+I made a Flappy Bird Game by following a YouTube tutorial and added that to the Projects' section in my portfolio.
+I should come up with my own projects instead of following YouTube tutorials, but I don't yet have the skill set needed to accomplish that ☹️
 (That sounds like an excuse 🤦‍♀️)

 ### Thoughts: